pynbgang/blog/_posts/2020-02-29-maximum-distance-in-arrays.markdown

 class Solution:     #ping: passed

     def isinsameset(self, low, high, arrays):
+        #can two value belong diff arrays or not, if yes return the gap
         set1 = set(); set2 = set()
         for i in range(len(arrays)):
             if low in arrays[i]: